maksimr/dvm/README.markdown

 ## Usage

-To download and install the 15042 revision of dart, do this:
+To download and install the v0.2.0 release of dart, do this:

-    dvm install 15042
+    dvm install 0.2.0

 And then in any new shell just use the installed version:

-    dvm use 15042
+    dvm use 0.2.0

+Or you can just run it:

+    dvm run 0.2.0

 If you want to see what versions are available:

     dvm ls

+If you want to see what remote versions are available:

+    dvm ls-remote

 To restore your PATH, you can deactivate it.

     dvm deactivate

+To set a default Dart version to be used in any new shell, use the alias 'default':

+    dvm alias default 0.2.0

 ## Running tests
 Tests are written in [Urchin](http://www.urchin.sh).
 Install Urchin like so.